w3c/vc-data-model/VCDMExplainer.md

 participating, but is fundamentally composed of claims, credentials, and presentations.

-A *claim* is statement about a subject, expressed as a subject-property-value relationship.
+A *claim* is a statement about a subject, expressed as a subject-property-value relationship.

 <a href="https://w3c.github.io/vc-data-model/">